tim50687/What_I_Learned/leetcode/75/stack.md

 ### Logic

 - Last in first out: we know that when we readh ']', we need to pop all the char until we reach '['.
 So we can use stack to store the char. `However`, can we put it to the ans? `No`, Because there might be nested pattern.
 So we need to store the char in the stack and repeat the char when we reach ']'.

+- FOr nested bracket, you just process it and push it back to the stack.
+Once the last bracket of nested bracket is processed, you will get the result for that bracket.
+Then you can push it back to the stack.